Community Public Access Defibrillators (CPADs)

 How does it work in an emergency when the AED is needed?

 Most of the AEDs are located in a secure steel cabinet where appropriate.
 The cabinet is wired to the electric supply of the building which it is mounted to and has a heater and light inside it.
 The cabinet is weather proof and vandal proof and has a coded lock on the front.
-The details of the AED are stored on the ambulance control room dispatch system and if a 999 call is made nearby reporting a cardiac arrest or possible cardiac arrest, the caller is advised where the AED is located, is given the code and advised to send someone to collect the AED.
+The details of the AED are stored on the ambulance control room dispatch system and if a 999 call is made nearby reporting a cardiac arrest or possible cardiac arrest, the caller is advised by the Ambulance Service Call Taker where the AED is located, is given the code and advised to send someone to collect the AED.
 If the caller knows there is a CPAD nearby, they can also ask the 999 ambulance operator directly for the code to access the AED.
+One person should promptly start chest compressions while another person goes to collect the AED and fetch it back to the scene.

-Instructions are given to the caller on how to use the AED by the ambulance operator, as well as there being visual and audible instructions given from the AED as soon as it is opened up.
-This all happens while the ambulance and local Community First Responders are on route, but because the AED is nearby and can be used quickly, the chances of survival are much greater.
+Instructions are given to the caller on how to use the AED by the Ambulance Service Call Taker, as well as there being visual and audible instructions given from the AED as soon as it is opened up.
+This all happens while the Ambulance and local Community First Responders are on route, but because the AED is nearby and can be used quickly, the chances of survival are much greater.

-We have also trained people who work or live at or nearby buildings to where the AEDs are located, so that as many people are as possible would know what to do, meaning that should it need to be used if someone is available that has been trained they will be able to lead the resuscitation attempt due to their prior knowledge and skill.
+We have also trained many people across the community in how to perform CPR and how to use and AED - so that as many people are as possible would know what to do, meaning that should it need to be used if someone is available that has been trained they will be able to lead the resuscitation attempt due to their prior knowledge and skill.
 However, as previously stated these units are designed to be used by anyone even if they have not received prior training.

-To support the installation of the CPADs we have trained members of the public, staff and service users at and nearby to many of the AED locations in how recognise a cardiac arrest, how to use the defibrillator and how to perform CPR - chest compressions and rescue breathing.
+To support the installation of the CPADs we have held many free awareness sessions for members of the community - which includes how to recognise a cardiac arrest, how to use the defibrillator and how to perform CPR - chest compressions and rescue breathing.
 AED's can be used safely by anyone, even without any prior training.
 However showing people what to do and giving them confidence in advance all helps should they ever need to do it for real.

 Interested in this project?
 Or would like to attend one of our free public training sessions?

-If you are interested in our CPAD project and would like more information; or would be interested in taking part in one of our public AED training courses (approx 2 hours) or would like to make a donation to Five Villages First Responders to help us with this project, please contact us.
+If you are interested in our CPAD project and would like more information; or would be interested in taking part in one of our public AED awareness sessions (approx 2 hours) please contact us.

 Thank You's